langyanbin0314/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook requires confirmation from user
+3. User confirms
+4. AddressBook renames tag "friends" to "buddies"
+Use case ends.

+**Extensions**

+2a.
+User doesn't confirm

+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.